SwissDataScienceCenter/renku/docs/topic-guides/provenance.rst

 1. The command was executed.
-2. If it completed successfully, a ``Plan`` entry was created with its ``name`` set to the name specified with ``--name``.
+2. If it completed successfully, a ``Plan`` entry was created with its ``name`` set to the name specified by ``--name``.
 This is a workflow specification allowing the command to be re-executed with potentially modified inputs/outputs in the Renku workflow system.
 Think of ``Plans`` as recipes for executing workflows.